- Personal Injury

 If a driver caused your motorcycle accident, he or she may be liable for your damages and medical bills.
-Drivers act as defendants in most motorcycle accident claims in Peoria.
+Drivers act as defendants in most motorcycle accident claims.
 If a defective motorcycle caused your wreck or contributed to your injuries, however, the part manufacturer may be liable and a product liability attorney can help you.
 The City of Peoria or State of Arizona could be responsible if a road defect such as a pothole caused your crash.
 Our Peoria motorcycle accident lawyers can investigate your accident if you do not know its cause.

 Before a courtroom will award you financial compensation for a motorcycle accident, you or your attorney must provide evidence of four main elements of proof.
 The first is the defendant’s duty of care, such as a driver’s duty to safely and properly operate a vehicle.
 The second is a deviation from the duty of care.
 This can refer to an act of negligence, carelessness, recklessness or intent to harm.
 The third is direct cause; the defendant’s breach of duty must have directly caused your motorcycle accident.
 The fourth and final element of a negligence claim is damages.
 You must have compensable damages connected to the defendant’s actions to qualify for compensation.